mheiber/redux-machine/README.md

 - redux-machine works with time-travel debugging.
 Time-travel debugging was the main [motivation for building redux itself](https://www.youtube.com/watch?v=xsSnOQynTHs).
 - Debugging is easy because information is in one place (the store).
-- A JSON dump of the current store should be enough for you to reproduce what any user sees.
 - Statuses such are queryable by the user interface.
 This is helpful if you want to show things to the user such as loading spinners to indicate status

 redux-saga and redux-observable also make it easy to create workflows in redux apps.
-They are more beautiful and powerful than redux-machine, but break the "all state is in the store" paradigm and therefore lack the advantages above.
+They are more beautiful and powerful than redux-machine, but can break the "all state is in the store" paradigm.

 ## Install